Leave it to Brooklynites to steal the show.

-“We went for a walk in Prospect Park and stood on picnic bench,” Anderson-Lopez told the Courier in January.
+“We went for a walk in Prospect Park and stood on picnic bench,” Anderson-Lopez told The Brooklyn Paper in January.
 “We looked across the park and said, ‘You’re on a mountain alone and you’ve lost everything you knew.
 But also everything you’ve been holding back.’ ”

-Recent Brooklyn transplant Lupita Nyong’o, a regular at Fort Greene’s Madiba restaurant — she likes the prawns, according to the owner — also took home a gold statue for her part as an enslaved woman named Patsey in the Best Picture-winning “12 Years a Slave.”
+Recent Brooklyn transplant Lupita Nyong’o, who has frequented Fort Greene’s Madiba restaurant and started a book club in the borough, according to the New York Post, also took home a gold statue for her part as an enslaved woman named Patsey in the Best Picture-winning “12 Years a Slave.”